Drakengard 3: Development

-Drakengard 3 was conceived when Takamasa Shiba and Taro Yoko, the respective producer and director of the original game, met up years after Cavia, the company where they created the series, was absorbed into AQ Interactive.
+Drakengard 3 was conceived when Takamasa Shiba and Yoko Taro, the respective producer and director of the original game, met up years after Cavia, the company where they created the series, was absorbed into AQ Interactive.
 The two resurrected early plans to create a third entry in the series.
 As part of the brainstorming process, the company used fan questionnaires, from which the team learned that many wanted a dark story similar to Nier for the next entry in the series.
 Speaking about the creation of the game, Shiba said that Drakengard 3 was made partly because the company was making fewer single-player RPG console games and he wished to capture the atmosphere of earlier days.
 Alongside that was Shiba's ambition to show that the RPG fanbase was now a mainstream community that wanted a more hardcore gaming experience.

 The game was developed by Access Games, who were noted for the survival horror Deadly Premonition, and built using Unreal Engine 3.
 Shiba noted that the company was "just really good at creating action games", which would enable the team to address criticisms laid at the previous games in the series for their poor combat while still being able to craft a story true to the Drakengard series.
 Production began in 2011, after Access Games were contacted by Shiba during that year's Tokyo Game Show.
+Yoko co-directed with Access Games' Keisuke Mori.
 By the time the game was unveiled in early 2013, it was 60% complete, and Yoko commented "It's not Drakengard or Nier.
 If you're expecting that, you'll be disappointed."
 The opening CGI cinematic was created by Visual Works.
 The scene was based on a storyboard produced by Yoko, and director Kazuyuki Ikumori aimed to make the scene beautiful despite its gory content.
 Visual Works also handled the game's in-game cutscenes, with one staff member describing it as a difficult period as they needed to produce over 100 minutes of cutscenes within a short time period.